-14. Feeling the heat?
+14. Already feeling the heat?
 Make a day of it and cool off at one of these water parks.

 RELATED: Best Festivals and Fairs in June for NYC Families

-15. Father's Day coincides with Movie Night at Habana Outpost in Brooklyn, where a screening of Saturday Night Fever (R) is on the menu.
+15. Father's Day coincides with Movie Night at Habana Outpost in Brooklyn, where a screening of Bad Boys (R) is on the menu.
 Maybe book a sitter and leave the kids at home.

-17. Is dad a Shakespeare fan?
-Go Bard watching in Central Park, where New York Classical Theatre is performing an "on the go" version of Romeo and Juliet.
+17. Is dad a theater fan?
+If so, head to Central Park, where New York Classical Theatre is performing Oscar Wilde's The Importance of Being Earnest.

 22. Go to the beach—via subway, for the whole weekend, or down the Shore.

-23. Romp it up at the Rubin Museum's annual Block Party, which promises Himalayan snacks, futuristic art-making stations, drone demos and, paradoxically, a cham dance performance by Palyul Monks, among other earthly delights.
+23. Romp it up at the Rubin Museum's annual Block Party, which promises Himalayan snacks, cool art-making stations where you can make your own LED light, and guided meditations.

 25. On Sunday, fill your bellies with melting pot cuisine at the Eggs Rolls, Egg Creams, and Empanadas Festival on the Lower East Side.